IngridKJ/mpsa_newmark/README.md

 # mpsa_newmark
-This repository contains everything needed to reproduce the results found in the MPSA-Newmark paper.
+This repository contains runscripts and model class setups needed for reproducing the results in the MPSA-Newmark article.

 That includes:
 * Runscripts for the convergence and energy decay analyses.